Colonisation (biology)

-One classic scientific model in biogeography posits that species must continue to colonize new areas through its life cycle (called a taxon cycle) in order to achieve longevity.
+One classic scientific model in biogeography posits that a species must continue to colonize new areas through its life cycle (called a taxon cycle) in order to persist.
 Accordingly, colonisation and extinction are key components of island biogeography, a theory that has many applications in ecology, such as metapopulations.
+Another factor included in this scientific model is the competition-colonisation trade off.
+This idea goes into the driving factors of colonisation through many species that all share a need to expand.